nogodan1234/nxcli/README.rst

 Code Sample Details
 ...................

 A quick intro, first.
-The **nxcli** program can be used for simple nutanix cluster operation with Python 3.
+The **nxcli** program can be used for simple nutanix cluster operation from cli.
 The expectation is that users wanting to do nutanix cluster operation without Prism UI access.
 For example:

-- Get various entity information - cluster,host,vm,image,network,disks,task etc
+- Get various entity information - cluster,host,vm,image,network,disks,task etc from cli
 - Upload image from URL
-- Create single or multiple VM(s) from disk image with cloud-init
+- Create single or multiple VM(s) from disk image with cloud-init from cli at once
 - Power on/off all VMs at once(CVMs won't be affected)
 - Delete VM
 - Collect host,vm performance data from arithmos service

 **nxcli** has been provided for devopslish operation something similar awscli or azurecli against nutanix prism element cluster:

-#- A single batch should not contain no more than 60 individual requests
+#- this requires to have "nxapilib.py" file in same directory as a method library
-#- Additional exception handling should be added before using this in production
+#- python3 and various optional python pkgs are required to install prior to execute, you can check from import sentence in source file - or error msg you get :)

 Usage
 -----